Gitdowski/DFT-Data/README.md

 1. Li_density_ovito3.py: This script reads the XDATCAR files and computes time-averaged Li densities based on a user-defined grid.
 The output is an xyz file (Li_density.xyz) containing the coordinates of the grid point and the corresponding Li density.

 2. Li_tetra_type.py: This file uses the POSCAR file in order to determine the distribution of S and Br atoms in the structure first.
-Afterwards it reads the previously generated Li_density.xyz file and determines the Li occupation of T1, T2, T3, T4 and T5 sites.
+Afterwards it reads the previously generated Li_density.xyz file and determines the Li occupation of tetrahedral T1, T2, T3, T4 and T5 sites.
+The results are found in the Tetrahdral_Occupancies_* files.